MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 An example that involves simulating the Hubbard model can be found as a [Q# sample](https://github.com/microsoft/Quantum/tree/main/samples/simulation/hubbard).

 Manually specifying these steps for arbitrary chemistry problems would require much effort, which is avoided using the chemistry library.
-Similarly to the Trotter–Suzuki simulation algorithm above, the `JordanWignerEncodingData` is passed to the convenience function `QubitizationOracle` that returns the walk-operator, in addition to other parameters required for its execution.
+Similarly to the Trotter–Suzuki simulation algorithm above, the `JordanWignerEncodingData` is passed to the convenience function `QubitizationOracle` that returns the walk-operator, in addition to other parameters required for its run.

 ```qsharp
 // qSharpData passed from driver